raul-tez/raul-tez/README.md

-- 👋 Hi, I’m @raul-tez
+# 👋 Hi there!
+- Here are some ideas to get you started:
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning React and Django
+- 🌱 I’m currently learning NLP and stuff
 - 💞️ I’m looking to collaborate on GitHub
 - ✨ Currently working from home
-- Also, Looking for a professional experience
+- 👯 I’m looking to collaborate on
+- ⚡ Fun fact: I learn all of ML & DL stuff on the internet

 <!---
 raul-tez/raul-tez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.